kasun/Canola-twitter/README.txt

 Twitter is social networking and micro blogging system that is experiencing exploding growth.
 Twitpic is a service to share photos over twitter.

-This project is aimed to provide a twitter plugin and twitpic support for canola.
+The aim of this project is to provied a basic twitter plugin and features to post pictures on the device using twitpic and any other URL's using plugins like youtube etc.